Ksky1995/embedded-portfolio/README.md

 # PAING HEIN KHANT

-**Electronic Engineer (BE Ec)** | **Service Engineer @ Concordia Public Co., Ltd**
+*Electronics Engineer (BE Ec)*

-Technical lead for the repair and calibraion for high-precision Survey instruments.
-My work focuses on maintaining millimeter-level accuracy in industrial instrumentation and developing 4-layer embedded pcb design and edge Ai development
+Electronics Engineer with 1+ years of technical service in Topcon & Sokkia instrumentation and the design of high-density embedded PCBs (RF & Mixed-Signal).
+Currently developing Edge AI models to bridge industrial hardware with intelligent computer vision.

 ---